Keto Green Bean Casserole

 Need a keto-friendly side dish for a holiday dinner?
 Or maybe over the summer, you’re looking for ways to use up your overflow of garden green beans?
 This keto green bean casserole is the perfect side dish, all year long!

-Plus, not only does this make a great side dish, but you can also optionally just mix in some cooked chicken, turkey, or another meat of your choice and you’ve got a full meal to eat right there.
-Because this is so creamy and cheesy, it’s easy to take some plain rotisserie chicken and toss it in for a full meal.
+- You can also optionally just mix in some cooked chicken, turkey, or another meat of your choice and you’ve got a full meal to eat right there

 How to make a keto green bean casserole